saritmaitra/System-architecture-of-ML-training-platform/README.md

  - During data labelling, I will have choices e.g. go either open souce (label studio) or dedicated (Google Data Labeling) which makes life easier.
  - During EDA (exploratory data analysis), depending on use case we may choose Spark (realtime processing) or Azure Data Factory (gives us UI driven/less code option).

 Assuming that, the data required to train useful ML models, will likely not be structured exactly the way we might need, therefore EDA is the first technical component: discoverabilty and accessibility of data.
-Regardless of whatever system architecture we develop, we want to ensure that data is easily docoverable and accessible to the stakeholders.
+Regardless of whatever system architecture we develop, we want to ensure that data is easily discoverable and accessible to the stakeholders.

 Data versioning is a broad area but to summarize that, we need to have a simple approach to version our dataset based on the folder structure and file naming conventions.